Olympic Basketball & The Grateful Dead

-Lead musicians Gerry Garcia, Bob Weir and the others took immediate sympathy for the cause.
-The Dead were about freedom and celebration and the story behind Lithuania’s struggles won them over.
+Lead musicians Jerry Garcia, Bob Weir and the others took immediate sympathy for the cause.
+The Dead were about celebrating freedom and the story behind Lithuania’s struggles won them over.

 The band not only cut a large check, but had their designer send a box of tie-dyed T-shirts in red, yellow and green- Lithuania’s national colors.
 On the shirts was an image of a skeleton dunking a basketball.

 In Barcelona, emotions ran high for the Lithuanians who were playing for their flag for the first time in over 50 years.
 They reached the quarter-finals and defeated Brazil 114-96, but lost 127-76 in the semi-finals to the Americans.

 But the real fight for national pride and historic dignity came when they squared off for 3rd place against their former Russian overlords.
 Old comrades went up against old comrades and in the end, the Baltic nation prevailed 82-78.

 In an historic sports moment, the Lithuanian darlings accepted their bronze medals wearing the Grateful Dead tie-dyes.
 The shirts became the hottest must have souvenirs at the Barcelona Games.

 Lithuania went on to capture bronze once more in Atlanta in 1996 and then again in Sydney in 2000.
 Sabonis put in 7 seasons with the NBA and was inducted into the Hall of Fame in 2011.
 Marciulionis followed in 2014.